vuestorefront/vue-storefront/packages/core/docs/guide/cart-and-wishlist.md

 </script>
 ```

   * deleting all items added to wishlist

-Cleaning the wishlist can be achived by `clearWishlist` property.
+Cleaning the wishlist can be achieved by `clearWishlist` property.

 ```js
 <template>